 I know that gets you inspired!
 And now let’s create your one-of-a-kind look.

-By the way, if you are interested in a kilt, this one below is a must-read.
-See. you there gorgeous!
+By the way, if you are interested in a kilt, the one below is a must-read.
+See you there gorgeous!